noxthot/ss22_julia_workshop/pages/hpc/performance.md

 }

 @@important
-Note that for the benchmarking we often use the `$` literal for variables to tell the Julia interpreter to use interpolation.
+Note that for benchmarking we often use the `$` literal for variables to tell the Julia interpreter to use interpolation.
 This will make sure that the variable is not allocated inside the function and the measurement is more accurate, or more likely what we actually want to know.
 @@